mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Could I bother you for another for myself?"

-"Just keep those Pohua shipments coming in," she said, and handed me one of the same kind.
+"Just keep those pohua shipments coming in," she said, and handed me one of the same kind.

 I reached out to take it, but she didn't let go.